12 Most Pinning Tips for Pinterest

 6. Pin and re-Pin on the go

-Pinterest has an app for the iPhone – discover something when you are out and about, capture it with your phone add a description, location, and upload directly to your Pin boards.
+Pinterest has an app for the iPhone, Droid, and a brand new iPad app for iOS7 — discover something when you are out and about, capture it with your phone, add a description/location, and upload directly to your Pin boards.

 7. Share your Pins

-Tweet a Pin, Share a Pin on Facebook, add the WordPress Plugin to show your latest Pins.
+Tweet a Pin, Share a Pin on Facebook and on Google+.

-A power sharing tip: Use Buffer App and Twylah to share your pins!
+A power sharing tip: Use Buffer App to share your pins!
+Also, share your Pins using the hashtag #PinoftheDay.

 8. Learn something new